The translation of this document is outdated.

 Provisions of an Agreement and the Codes of Conduct

-(1) A service provider has a duty to ensure that service
+(1) The service provider has the obligation to ensure that

-recipients may become acquainted with the provisions of an
+service recipients may become acquainted with the provisions of

-(2) A service provider has a duty to provide information
+(2) The service provider has the obligation to provide

-regarding codes of good service providing practice or any other
+information on the codes of good service providing practice or

-voluntary codes of behaviour or ethics which they observe and
+any other voluntary codes of behaviour or ethics which they

-information regarding how to become acquainted with these codes
+comply with and the information on how to become acquainted with

 (3) The requirements specified in Paragraph two of this

-Section do not need be applied if the service recipient is not a
+Section need not be applied if the service recipient is not a

 consumer.